panebianco/EmulationStation-X/README.md

 👤 Author
 Dino René Caballero Marquez — Renetrox
-🎮 Paraguay | Educator • RetroPie Enthusiast • Theme Developer
+Educator • RetroPie Enthusiast • Theme Developer Paraguay
 GitHub: @Renetrox

 📜 License
 Same license as original EmulationStation (MIT License).
 Experimental features may change, evolve, or be removed at any time.

-“Accessibility means not just using it — but reading it, hearing it, and shaping it your way.”
+"Accessibility means not just using it — but reading it, hearing it, and shaping it your way."